OpenTrackerOfficial/opentracker/CONTRIBUTING.md

 # Contributing

-contributions to Furnace are welcome!
+Contributions to Opentracker are welcome!

 # Issue reports

-if you find an issue with Furnace, see the Issues section.
+If you find an issue with OpenTracker, see the Issues section.

 # Suggestions and other types of discussions